-When mapping these crashes out, there were two corridors, which were Marion and Lake Counties.
-Theses two corridors have a higher concentration of crashes that stood out from any other areas.
-For counties that have a higher number of crash totals, there is nothing in the data that supports that higher frequency rate is caused by something specific to that area or by those CMV's that only travel in those areas.
-In fact there is data on the CVSP toolkit that indicates that Indiana has an Out-of State license holder, involved in large trucks and bus crashes on average of 51.4% more then the national average (MCMIS data source, A&I CVP Toolkit, Large Truck and Buses involved in Crashes 2013-2016).
+When mapping these crashes out, two corridors stood out, which were Marion and Lake Counties.
+Theses two corridors have a higher concentration of crashes than any other parts of the state.
+For these two counties that have a higher number of crash totals, there is nothing in the data that supports that higher frequency rate is caused by something specific to that area or by those CMV's that only travel in those areas.
+In fact there is data on the CVSP toolkit that indicates that Indiana has an Out-of State license holder, involved in large trucks and bus crashes on average of 47% more then the national average (MCMIS data source, A&I CVP Toolkit, Large Truck and Buses involved in Crashes data snapshot as of 2/23/2018).

 Below is a map that pin points our high crash corridors, which are in red.
-The information below was obtained from A&I, Indiana: Number of Large Trucks & Buses Involved in All Crashes (MCMIS & FARS) (Calendar Year 2015).
+The information below was obtained from A&I, Indiana: Number of Large Trucks & Buses Involved in All Crashes (MCMIS & FARS) (Fiscal Year 2017).

-The analysis of Indiana's CMV crash and the "Primary Factors" listed for these crashes indicates that over 76% of all fatal crashes could be contributed into five (5) different categories that are all driver related.
+The analysis of Indiana's CMV crash and the "Primary Factors" listed for these crashes indicates that over 72% of all injury related crashes could be contributed into five (5) different categories that are all driver related.
 Those factors are Following too close, Disregarding a regulatory sign, Failure to yield and lane violations (combined left of center, ran off road to the right and unsafe lane movement).
-The table below labeled "Crash Causations" shows the history and the number and type of occurrences from 2012-2016.
+The table below labeled "Crash Causations" shows the history and the number and type of occurrences from 2014 -2017.

-CRASH CAUSATION
+CRASH CAUSATIONS